MostafaHassan/QuizNatureAnatomy/README.md

 ## Features

 ## Getting started

 ### Run application

-### Get the project up and running on you rlocal machine
+### Get the project up and running on your local machine

 ### Requirements
 * Unity >= 2019.3